EUTS/EUTS.github.io/index.md

 ####Who are we?

-We're a group of students who come togeather to brainstorm ideas, develop and share code, improve our skills and discuss anything related to programming and tehchnology.
+We're a group of students who come together to brainstorm ideas, develop and share code, improve our skills and discuss anything related to programming and technology.

 ####What do we do?